tomaztk/Working_with_system_commands_in_R/README.md

 R Examples for working with windows CMD commands from R code using the following commands:

-1.fc / compare
+1. fc / compare
-2.rename
+2. rename
-3.move / copy
+3. move / copy
-4.ping (pingpath)
+4. ping (pingpath)
-5.systeminfo
+5. systeminfo
-6.tasklist (taskkill)
+6. tasklist (taskkill)
-7.ipconfig / netstat
+7. ipconfig / netstat

 Example of using file compare from R: